MennaAnwar/Simple-Banking-System/README.md

 ## Basic Bank System For The Spark Foundation GRIP
 ##### Develop By Menna Mohamed

-Banky is a simple dynamic website which has the following specs.
+BM Bank is a simple dynamic website which has the following specs.

 - View all customers
 - Transfer money between customers